-Did you know that children are now the least active in history?
-But, don't they love to be active?
+Did you know that children are now the least active they've ever been?
+But, 'don't they love to be active?'

 How do we enable schools to become more active as part of the school day?